 Made in Rome Organic Gelato

 The gelato at Made in Rome is completely organic and homemade.
-Having been to Rome, I can truly say this rivals some of the gelato in Italy.
+Having been to Rome, I can truly say it rivals the gelato in Italy.
 Our favorite part was some of the unique flavors you can’t find anywhere else, with our son’s favorite being the Activated Charcoal.
 (It was seriously so good and kind of hilarious that our toddler looked like he put a charcoal face mask on after eating.)
-There are several tables with outdoor seating available right outside, making it a great spot to sit and relax after dinner or for an afternoon treat.
+There are also several tables with outdoor seating available right outside.

 Location: 5204 Ocean Blvd, Sarasota, FL

-Do you have any other favorite restaurants in Siesta Key?
+Are there any other kid-friendly places to eat in Siesta Key that you’d recommend?
 Please share in the comments so we can add to our list for next time!